VAR-solutions/Algorithms/Game Theory Algorithms/Game of Stones/Problem.md

  * P1 removes 3 stones leaving 1.
 P2 cannot move and loses.

 P1 would make the second play and win the game.

+> This problem found on [HackerRank](https://www.hackerrank.com/challenges/minimum-absolute-difference-in-an-array/) and here I have posted my answer.
+There may be different solution for this problem.